mia-platform/documentation/docs/fast_data/setup_fast_data.md

 ## Add a CRUD Service to your project

-Projections and single views created in the Console are handled by the [Crud Service](../runtime_suite/crud-service/overview_and_usage.md).
-Therefore, if your project does not already have a [Crud Service](../runtime_suite/crud-service/overview_and_usage.md) you should add one.
+Projections and single views created in the Console are handled by the [CRUD Service](../runtime_suite/crud-service/overview_and_usage.md).
+Therefore, if your project does not already have a [CRUD Service](../runtime_suite/crud-service/overview_and_usage.md) you should add one.
 Follow [this link](../runtime_suite/crud-service/configuration.md) to learn how to correctly create and configure your CRUD Service.

 ## Set up environment variables